Staff:

 Shannon Stagner, Secretary

-Shannon is a native Austinite and taco lover who has been involved as a volunteer with Shoal Creek Conservancy since 2015.
+Shannon Stagner is a native Austinite and taco lover who has been involved as a volunteer with Shoal Creek Conservancy since 2015.
 As Vice President for Member Relations for United Ways of Texas, she brings expertise in nonprofit administration, capacity-building, program management, fundraising, and communication to the Conservancy’s Board.
 Shannon is also an active member of the Junior League of Austin.

 Clinton Sayers, Immediate Past President

-Clinton is a commercial land broker with Sayers Real Estate Advisors, Inc, a local real estate advisory firm founded in Austin in 1977.
+Clinton Sayers is a commercial land broker with Sayers Real Estate Advisors, Inc, a local real estate advisory firm founded in Austin in 1977.
 As an Austin native, Clinton has passion for facilitating the highest and best use of urban land in Downtown Austin and the surrounding Central Austin neighborhoods.
 He is driven by the fundamentals of urbanism including sustainability, connectivity, community and a multi-modal city.
 Clinton and his wife, Meghan, live in Old Enfield with their three children.

 Brian Greig